Siemens-Healthineers/K2s/docs/op-manual/code-signing.md

 ### Create Self-Signed Certificate for Testing

-For development and testing purposes, you can create a self-signed code signing certificate:
+For development and testing purposes, you can create a self-signed code signing certificate. **Important**: Self-signed certificates must be installed to the Trusted Root store to avoid trust warnings.

 ```powershell
 # Create a self-signed code signing certificate (requires administrator privileges)